-The only festival in the world solely dedicated to the music of
+The music festival dedicated to the orchestral and chamber music of

 Sir Arnold Bax (1883 – 1953)